cogniera/Rag_Segmentation_Study/readme.md

 ---

 ## Note :
 ### These findings are in a constrained environemnt and cannot be generalized towards the performance of these commercial stacks on other constraints and environments as the scope of this project is on a narrow corpus.
-This study isolated for chunking method in a controlled environment
+This study isolated for chunking methods in a controlled environment

+This is the **Phase 1** of the project and future work will improve on the query-independent structure of this project , further increasing interaction in between the query and the corpus

 ## Overview